anushkade22/Currency-Exchange-Team5/README.md

 # Currency-Exchange-Team5

-"Frontend files in main,
+Frontend files in "main" branch
-Backend files in Master"
+Backend files in "master" branch

 Exchange rate is the price of one currency in terms of another currency.
 A currency appreciates if it takes more of another currency to buy it and depreciates if it takes less of another currency to buy it.